Dec 27, 2018 | 15 years later

 I spent Christmas among family and friends quite as every time before.
 However, this time, I also had a few afterthoughts as there are some examples of common knowledge that stroke me really hard.
 You might hear some simple truths from your parents and teachers over and over again – or read about it from motivational books – but after all, you only learn how important they are when you see the consequences in real life.

 And here is the finding: all the motivational speakers say about self-discipline is true; it is the real key to success.
 To make it even funnier, by eye-gazing, there is even a negative correlation between the level of personal success in high school and during studies, and a level of success ten years after studies: friends who entered adult life with a label of a genius, typically do not have any plan for life right now.
-Majority of them did not even graduate and those who did, did not manage neither creating their own business nor developing an academic career; they typically hold some so-so well paid specialistic jobs in startups and corporations, stick to their cubicles and do not have any long-term plans for a professional development.
-When you ask them why their professional life went that way, they typically blame the education system, and claim that no one spotted their talent, no one was mentoring them properly, or that they were not lucky enough.
+The majority of them did not even graduate and those who did, managed neither creating their own business nor developing an academic career; they typically hold some so-so well paid specialistic jobs in startups and corporations, stick to their cubicles and do not have any long-term plans for professional development.
+When you ask them why their professional life went that way, they typically blame the education system and claim that no one spotted their talent, no one was mentoring them properly, or that they were not lucky enough.

 Not mentioning that their private life is a mess and their health is deteriorating.
 I have one friend who was always treated as a prodigy at home and at school.
 He never learned to do any house choirs including cooking, so ever since he moved to the capital for studies as an 18-year old, he was living on coffee, energy drinks, and fast food.
 And, he believed it was a cool, ‘hardcore’ lifestyle.
 Then, before he reached 30, he developed a heart arrhythmia and deep stomach problems which will last for the rest of his life.
 Given how physically weak he is now, I would consider him some form of an invalid person.